-Citation with stable link: Philip A. Harland, 'Judeans, “Asiatics”, and Greeks: Cicero’s ethnic invective aimed at eastern witnesses against Flaccus (mid-first century BCE),' Last modified October 17, 2022, http://philipharland.com/Blog/?p=9278.
+Citation with stable link: Philip A. Harland, 'Judeans, “Asiatics”, and Greeks: Cicero’s ethnic invective aimed at eastern witnesses against Flaccus (mid-first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified January 2, 2023, http://philipharland.com/Blog/?p=9278.

 Comments: This is an excerpt from Cicero’s defensive speech for Lucius Valerius Flaccus, former proconsul of the province of Asia (what is now western Turkey; in 62 BCE), who faced a trial for financial extortion and maladministration in 59 BCE.
 This segment of rhetoric is a good example of the sort of extreme ethnic invective that could be employed within judicial speeches by the Roman elites.
 While the rhetoric is certainly exaggerated (beyond what you might encounter in some ethnographic digressions by Roman authors, for instance), the speech nonetheless does reflect a more widespread general disdain for foreigners and especially easterners among the elites at Rome.